JhoanLeon/Portfolio/1-RC-CAR/README.md

 But in 2016 I started to formally study electronics at my school, and then I learned about microcontrollers and a bunch of different components, and now understand a little bit more about how they work and how you can use them in a circuit.
 With that in mind, I propose this…

 (Photo on final design)

+High school project developed in 2016 for an electronics fair with other schools.